 For the first stage of the competition (business idea submission), applicants do not need to have a team already formed.
 Ideas may be submitted by individuals, but only at this first stage.

-For the second stage of the competition (full business plan submission), students must form teams of minimum 2 and maximum 5 people.
-Stage 2 teams must include at least one student whose business idea was successful in stage 1 of the competition.
+By the third stage of the competition (full business plan submission), students must form teams of minimum 2 and maximum 5 people.
+Stage 3 teams must include at least one student whose business idea was successful in stage 1 of the competition.

 While there are no academic background requirements, we encourage students to have a mix of business and technical skill sets within their teams.